asad2200/rest-api/README.md

       - Authentication
          - BasicAuthentication - BasicAuthenticationClass ( only api )
          - SessionAuthentication - SessionAuthenticationClass ( only api )
+         - Authentication in Function based view - FunctionBasedViewAuthentication ( only api )

       - Permission
          - AllowAny